Dr. Ruth Westheimer, America’s diminutive and pioneering sex therapist, dies at 96

 Westheimer’s giggly, German-accented voice, coupled with her 4-foot-7 frame, made her an unlikely looking — and sounding — outlet for “sexual literacy.”
 The contradiction was one of the keys to her success.

 But it was her extensive knowledge and training, coupled with her humorous, nonjudgmental manner, that catapulted her local radio program, “Sexually Speaking,” into the national spotlight in the early 1980s.
-She had a nonjudgmental approach to what two consenting adults did in the privacy of their home.
+She had an open approach to what two consenting adults did in the privacy of their home.

 “Tell him you’re not going to initiate,” she told a concerned caller in June 1982.
 “Tell him that Dr. Westheimer said that you’re not going to die if he doesn’t have sex for one week.”